Marjolein van der Kruk

 Strangely enough, we have never been more connected to the world in the past than we are today – and yet, there is a strong need for empathy and compassion to foster meaningful connections in the VUCA world we live in.
 I strongly believe in this quote from Antoine de Saint-Exupéry from the book "Le Petit Prince" published in 1943: "It is only with the heart that one can see rightly; what is essential is invisible to the eye."

-At home in The Hague, I connect with the heart to my dear husband, our 14-year old daughter, and our two cats.
+At home in The Hague, I connect with the heart to my 16-year old daughter, and our two cats.
 Another saying I adhere to is "One bite of chocolate a day keeps the doctor away."
 Also, I find calmness in taking long walks on the beach and crocheting presents for friends and family.